-- and low-relief landscapes, and that in addition to correcting spurious depressions, true lake basins and swales must be taken into account.
+prescribed initial runoff is deep.
+This indicates that preprocessing topographic data with algorithms that fill all depressions is likely to result in spuriously integrated drainage networks.
+We have demonstrated that this effect can occur in both highand low-relief landscapes, and that in addition to correcting spurious depressions, true lake basins and swales must be taken into account.
 Spurious depressions can also be filled by runoff and will therefore also be corrected by FlowFill.
-Some of the available runoff will be used up in doing so.
-Because spurious depressions caused by data errors are likely to be small, these would be filled with even low amounts of runoff (??)(Lindsay and Creed, 2006; O'Callaghan and Mark, 1984), though it is - 15 still possible that some depressions which that remain unfilled are artefacts of data errors.
+Some of the

+5 available runoff will be used up in doing so.
+Because spurious depressions caused by data errors are likely to be small, these would be filled with even low amounts of runoff (Lindsay and Creed, 2006; O'Callaghan and Mark, 1984), though it is still possible that some depressions that remain unfilled are artefacts of data errors.

 FlowFill provides users with a completed flow-routing surface, however, should a user prefer carving, breaching, or combined methods for depression removal, these can still be used in conjunction with FlowFill.
 The result obtained from FlowFill determines which depressions should be removed during creation of the flow-routing surface, and which should remain.
-Depressions that FlowFill has not completely filled can be masked out, while those which were completely filled can be
+Depressions that FlowFill has not completely filled can be masked out, while those which were completely filled can be selectively

-20 selectively carved or breached.
+5 carved or breached.
 This allows a user to utilise their preferred depression removal method, while still being cognisant of the importance of retaining real-world depressions.